 Wilson’s Effective Approach

 WRS, Just Words®, and Fundations® are scientifically based Structured Literacy programs that align with O-G principles.
 As such, they offer direct, explicit, and cumulative instruction.
 Research has found that students who are identified early and receive appropriate multisensory structured language education will make gains in the early years of their education (Ritchey & Goeke, 2006).
 Moreover, early intervention can increase the activation of areas in the brain that are key for reading (Shaywitz et al., 2004).
 Struggling students can develop strong literacy skills before years of frustration and feelings of inadequacy take hold with early intervention and effective strategies.
-Adults, Multilingual Learners (MLs), and English Language Learners (ELLs) of all ages also can learn to read with proper instruction.
+Adults, Multilingual Learners (MLs), and English Learners (ELs) of all ages also can learn to read with proper instruction.

 Students with Dyslexia in the Classroom